 “A tin of meat forty-one years old, from the stores of H.M.S.
 Blonde, was tested and found sound.
 Professor Redwood advocated raw meat preserved in paraffin.”
 (Critchell, JT, 1912: 5)

 “Scores of different processes for tinning meat were tested.
-Dr. Hassalts ” Flour of Meat,” Australian “mutton hams,” meat dried by sulphurous acid, and many other inventions, were put before this committee, evidence which contained the germs of many of the modern methods of preserving and handling animal substances for food.”
-(Critchell, JT, 1912: 5)
+Dr. Hassalts ” Flour of Meat,” Australian “mutton hams,” meat dried by sulphurous acid, and many other inventions, were put before this committee, evidence which contained the germs of many of the modern methods of preserving and handling animal substances for food.
+The work of the committee came to a sudden stop in 1881.
+After 15 years of focused and hard work, it has failed to produce a way to export meat successfully.”
+(Critchell, JT, 1912: 5, 6)

 “In 1881 the committee delivered a gloomy report, and found itself unable to award the 100 prize which Sir Walter Trevelyan had presented for the best means of preserving fresh meat.
 This 100 was disposed of by being divided into five sums of 20 and granted to food and cooking exhibits at the 1884 Health Exhibition.”
 (Critchell, JT, 1912: 6)